awalton3/NetworksPG4/README.md

 - [ ] Synchronize gameplay
     - [ ] Set up event-based (since we are using TCP) protocol that updates the other player
     - [ ] Make sure scoring works properly
-    - [ ] Make sure amount of rounds gets updated on both sides
+    - [ ] Make sure amount of rounds gets updated on both client and host screen (New rounds starts after 2 wins)
     - [ ] Make sure each user can only control their own paddle
     - [ ] Check for edge cases